 How It All Began...

 Jenny Lexander was born in 1976, in a small city close to Stockholm.
-She started her career as a photographer and image artist in 1998 in New York, as an assistant of the leading fashion photographers.
+She started her career as a photographer and image artist in 1998 in New York, as an assistant to the leading fashion photographers.
 Then spent many years based out of Paris.
 The reinterpretation of classic elegance is her signature, she seeks beauty and grace in each image, femininity in all its perspectives, poetry.
 Her imagery is derived from the world of dreams and fairy tales.

 Fashion, Beauty and Advertising